KogniLog/HTM/README.txt

+This implementation is directly derived from the HTM Camer Toolkit.

+Read more about it:

 The HTM Camera Toolkit is a research application that allows easy experimentation of Numenta's Hierarchical Temporal Memory (HTM) algorithms using real world video input from a camera/webcam.

 I haven't set up any formal installers as of yet.
 So to run the toolkit you will need the following installed: